David Bairstow: Career

 He played only four Test matches for England, as he was behind Bob Taylor and later Paul Downton in the selectors' minds.
 He made 59 (his highest Test score) on his debut, and in his second Test, on his home county ground, top-scored in the first innings with 40 as England salvaged a draw against the West Indies after initially collapsing.
 He had more opportunities in One Day Internationals on the strength of his batting in domestic cricket – he made ten first-class centuries – but consistently failed to break through, and never scored more than 23 in his twenty ODI innings.
 A highlight of his international career came in a One Day International at Sydney Cricket Ground in 1980.
 County colleague Graham Stevenson walked out to join Bairstow at the crease with 35 wanted from six overs.
 "Evening, lad," said Bairstow.
 "We can piss this."
 Which they did, securing an England victory by two wickets.
 The Wisden review of this tour observed: "England could not have been served better by their two wicket-keepers" (Bairstow and Taylor).

 He played for Griqualand West, during the winters of 1976 and 1977, appearing rather surprisingly as a seam bowler on two occasions and taking 3–82 against Transvaal B. He took his career best first-class figures, 3-25, late on in his career, in a match (in which Richard Blakey was keeping wicket) against the MCC in 1987.

 Bairstow appeared after retiring in a testimonial match at Trent Bridge for Derek Randall in 1993, playing for an England XI against an Australian XI, and was at the wicket (batting with Bob Taylor) when the match ended in a tie.

 Retirement and death

 After retirement from playing in 1990, Bairstow became a popular radio commentator.
 However, he engaged in arguments with the Yorkshire management, and also suffered from depression.
 In late 1997, Bairstow took an overdose of tablets, and although he survived, a few weeks later he hanged himself at his home in Marton-cum-Grafton, Yorkshire.
 The coroner in the case recorded an open verdict, saying that he was not convinced Bairstow had meant to kill himself.

 Family

 Bairstow had two sons, both of whom went on to play cricket professionally.
 His son from his first marriage, Andrew, played first-class cricket fleetingly for Derbyshire.
-His son from his second marriage, Jonny, currently plays as wicket-keeper and batsman for both Yorkshire and England.
+His son from his second marriage, Jonny, currently plays as wicket-keeper and batsman for Yorkshire and formerly for England.
 Jonny's chosen squad number, 51, is a tribute to his father's birth year.